-Step 2 Click the name of the log subscription in the Log Files column of the list of log subscriptions.

-- Step 3 When prompted, enter the administers username and password for accessing the appliance. - Step 4 When logged in, click one of the log files to view it in your browser or to save it to disk.
+- Step 1 Choose Administration > Log Subscriptions. - Step 2 Click the name of the log subscription in the Log Files column of the list of log subscriptions. - Step 3 When prompted, enter the administers username and password for accessing the appliance. - Step 4 When logged in, click one of the log files to view it in your browser or to save it to disk.

-e If a log subscription is compressed, you must download it before you can decompress and open it.
+If a log subscription is compressed, you must download it before you can decompress and open it.